 Tip 1: Provide a brief description of a risk owner

-“The risk owner should be a person who is ultimately answerable for making sure that risk is handled appropriately.
-In some cases, there may be more than one individual who is directly responsible for activities that aid in managing each identified risk.
+“The risk owner should be a person who is ultimately answerable for ensuring that risk is handled appropriately.
+In some cases, there may be more than one individual directly responsible for activities that aid in managing each identified risk.
 Such persons work together with the risk owner in managing the associated risk.”

 15. What Great Accomplishment Have You Attained As A Risk Manager?